-To be more specific, this includes a complete explanation of what it is and how you can use it in a conversation with an audio example.
-As well as the cool informations we sprinkled like dialogue example, synonyms, slow pronunciation audio and more!
+We are going to teach you everything you ever wanted to know about the funny French phrase "Je suis à la bourre".
+Including a complete definition of what it is and how to use it in a casual conversation with an audio example.
+But wait, we also added some useful stuff like dialogue example, synonyms, slow pronunciation audio and more!

 But both are useful in daily life, unless you are always on time!
 Let's see some examples...